easytarget/esp32-cam-webserver/README.md

 Re-build the sketch and upload it to the ESP32CAM board.
 Also upload the data folder using the **ESP32 Sketch Data Upload** tool, which is invoked from the `Tools` menu of Arduino IDE.

-Provided that everything goes well, you shoudl be able to boot your ESP32 CAM Web Server from LittleFS.
+Provided that everything goes well, you should be able to boot your ESP32 CAM Web Server from LittleFS.

 ### Initial configuration

 If the system has not been configured yet, it will start in Access Point mode by default.
-The SSID of the access point will be `esp32cam` and the password is `123456789`. if you have the Serial monitor connected to the ESP32CAM board, you shoudl see the following messages:
+The SSID of the access point will be `esp32cam` and the password is `123456789`. if you have the Serial monitor connected to the ESP32CAM board, you should see the following messages:

 ```
 No known networks found, entering AccessPoint fallback mode